About your local photographerI was born in Oxford 1952 and have led a colourful and varied life which

 taken in 1988.
 A lighthearted take on the Death of Marat by David called ‘Homage to Corday’.

-Since then he has done around 75 further works and the project is ongoing.
+Since then I have done around 75 further works and the project is ongoing.

-Whenever possible he would involve his more enlightened clients in his artistic ventures,
+Whenever possible I would involve my more enlightened clients in my artistic ventures,

 producing images that went beyond the purely commercial, exhibiting them in fine art exhibitions